Scaffold-Stark/scaffold-stark-2/README.md

 This command starts a local Starknet network using Devnet.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `scaffold.config.ts` for your nextjs app.

-> If you are on sepolia or mainnet, for a better user experience on your app, you can get a dedicated RPC from [Infura dashboard](https://www.infura.io/).
-A default is provided [here](https://github.com/Quantum3-Labs/scaffold-stark-2/tree/main/packages/nextjs/.env.example), in order to use this, you have to run `cp packages/nextjs/.env.example packages/nextjs/.env.local`

-4. On a second terminal, deploy the sample contract:
+3. On a second terminal, deploy the sample contract:

 ```bash
 yarn deploy
 ```

-> To use `Sepolia` testnet, you input `yarn deploy --network sepolia`.

 This command deploys a sample smart contract to the local network.
 The contract is located in `packages/snfoundry/contracts/src` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/snfoundry/scripts-ts/deploy.ts` to deploy the contract to the network.
 You can also customize the deploy script.

 By default `Scaffold-Stark` takes the first prefunded account from `starknet-devnet` as a deployer address,

-5. On a third terminal, start your NextJS app:
+4. On a third terminal, start your NextJS app:

 ```bash
 yarn start